-In addition, an administrative lawsuit is pending in connection with the Company's multiple double tracks project.
-It is the administrative lawsuit against the Kanto Regional Development Bureau Chief as defendant, in which the annulment of the approval given to the urban planning project for the segment between Yoyogi-Uehara and Umegaoka stations is sought.
+No significant lawsuit is pending against the Company.
+An administrative lawsuit is pending in connection with the Company's multiple double tracks project.
+It is an administrative lawsuit with the Kanto Regional Development Bureau Chief as the defendant, in which the annulment of the approval given to the urban planning project for the segment between Yoyogi-Uehara and Umegaoka stations is sought.